Team History

 In 2002 the team moved yet again to Lakota East High School and was unable to keep its number and was given its new/current number, 1038.
 The team had many successful seasons working within the school, but still struggled to gain the much needed school support that many other teams gain.
 In 2011, the team lost its space within the school and was “homeless” for about 8 months until landing at the Forest Fair Village Mall.
 There, the team was able to expand their outreach efforts, mechanical capabilities, community recruitment, and transform from being just a team to a Program.

-Regaining the support of Lakota, we relocated and downsized to the old Lakota Enrollment Center, with the hope of raising enough funds to purchase our own dedicated space so we can expand once again and further our community outreach.
+Regaining the support of Lakota, we relocated and downsized to the old Lakota Enrollment Center in 2018 with the hope of raising enough funds to purchase our own dedicated space so we can expand once again and further our community outreach.
 Having student members from multiple different schools around the region, we are working to develop new partnerships to ensure a thriving bright future for the program.

 Past Competitions